TeachBooks/sphinx-translation-button/README.md

-# sphinx-translation-button
+# Managing sphinx translations using launchbuttons

-Add a custom launch button to a jupyter-book which allows switching between translations.
+use a launch button (dropdown) to manage different translations of a jupyter-book/sphinx-book.

+TODO:
+ - add error handling
+ - add documentation